kimiaameri/Protein_Active/README.md

 ```
 ------------------------------------------------------------------------------------------------------

-### find mutation position in each gene for isolates
+### Find mutation position in each gene for isolates

 ```R
 length.intersection= nrow(intersections)